goossens/ObjectTalk/docs-src/architecture/software.md

 To prove that I'm a hypocrite, the one exception to the rule is shared pointers.
 The version included in the standard library is thread safe and therefore slow.
-Given that ObjectTalk always runs in a single thread, a replacement shared library is include that is nut thread safe but makes ObjectTalk twice as fast.
-Off course I argue that I would have used the standard library is it had only included a fast non-thread safe smart pointer.
+Given that ObjectTalk always runs in a single thread, a replacement shared pointer class is included that is not thread safe but makes ObjectTalk twice as fast.
+Off course I argue that I would have used the standard library if it only had included a fast non-thread safe smart pointer.

 **ObjectTalk Language Engine**

 The language engine uses some simple components to implement ObjectTalk.
-A lexical scanner turns source code into tokens, the compiler translates these tokens to bytecode for a platform-independent imaginary CPU, an inline optimizer turns simple code sequence into super instructions and the stack-based virtual machine executes this bytecode.
+A lexical scanner turns source code into tokens, the compiler translates these tokens to bytecode for a platform-independent imaginary CPU, an  optimizer turns simple code sequence into super instructions and the stack-based virtual machine executes this bytecode.

 ![Language Architecture](img/language-architecture.png)